HenriqueBBrum/Network-Wide-Rule-Orchestrator/README.md

 ### Network-wide offloading algorithms evaluation

-The evaluation of the network-wide offloading algorithms assesses the three table entries offloading algorihtms in two network topologies with 4 memory availability scenarios:
+The evaluation of the network-wide offloading algorithms assesses the three table entries offloading algorithm in two network topologies with 4 memory availability scenarios:

-- The table entries offloading algorihtms are:
+- The table entries offloading algorithm are:
 	- Simple, First-Fit, Best-Fit.
 - The topologies evaluated include:
 	- 5 switches linear and tree